-Mississippi Burnings KKK leader Killen dies in prison at 92
+'Mississippi Burning' KKK leader Killen dies in prison at 92

 In February 2010, Killen sued the FBI, claiming the government used a mafia hit man to pistol-whip and intimidate witnesses for information in the case.
 The federal lawsuit sought millions of dollars in damages and a declaration that his rights were violated when the FBI allegedly used a gangster known as "The Grim Reaper" during the investigation.
 The lawsuit was later dismissed.

-In the 2014 AP interview, Killen repeated his contention that he was not a criminal, but a political prisoner.
+In the AP interview, Killen repeated his contention that he was not a criminal, but a political prisoner.
+He spoke of his many friends, Sen. Eastland among them.
 Of one thing he was certain: "I could have beat that thing if I'd had the mental ability."

-In the four-hour interview, he spoke of associations with hundreds of people during his life — from political figures to friends and neighbors.
-He was talkative about corruption in the Mississippi prison system, his good times and close relationship with the late Sen. James O. Eastland and his preaching at a tiny Baptist church in east Mississippi from which he got the nickname "Preacher."

-Killen said people at Parchman were well aware of his identity before he arrived: "Oh yes.
-They knew who I was," he said.

-Note: This story has been updated to correct Goodman's quote from "without impunity" to "with impunity."
+When she learned of Killen's death, Chaney's sister, the Rev. Julia Chaney Moss, said her first thought was that "God has been kind to him.
+And for that I am grateful."

+"My last thought on this is just that I only wish peace and blessings for all the families as well as the families of the perpetrators," she said.